 Q. Where should we park?

-A. On set-up and teardown days you may unload adjacent to the Anaheim Building #16, where the contest will take place.
-On Friday April 26th vehicles parked near building must be moved to parking lot by 9:30am.
+A. On set-up and teardown days you may unload adjacent to the Huntington Beach #12, where the contest will take place.
+On Friday April 24th vehicles parked near building must be moved to parking lot by 9:30am.
 Enter fairgrounds through Gates 3 off Fairview or 4 off Arlington, then enter through Campground Gate near Green Gate.

 Q. How much is admission on set up dates?